 Empress Maria Theresa introduced the ban on abortion in 1768.
 As a result of illegal abortion, countless women have died or suffered the consequences.

-For this reason, abortion was exempted from punishment in 1975 with the introduction of the time limit solution.
+For this reason, abortion was exempted from punishment in 1975 with the introduction of the time limit restriction.
 However, abortion remained in the penal code and is still punishable by up to 1 year in prison.

 The ban is based purely on historical reasons.

-In Austria it was introduced by Maria Theresia, in Germany by Kaiser Wilhelm I. In each case with the aim of increasing the population, partly because of the numerous wars, and to generate more military personnel.
-Or as the k.u.k.
-War Ministry formulated in 1916: “In view of the great losses of the most valuable human material that the war entails, the army administration must dutifully pay particular attention to all measures that are suitable for promoting the replacement of the losses or preventing a reduction in this replacement.
+“In view of the great losses of the most valuable human material that the war entails, the army administration must dutifully pay particular attention to all measures that are suitable for promoting the replacement of the losses or preventing a reduction in this replacement.

 In the second direction, the use of contraceptives and abortion play an important role.
 They counteract the natural equalization that would already occur during the war, but even more so after its end, as sexual intercourse would increase considerably.